- What is Big Data Engineering and What does a Big Data Engineer do?

 However, in terms of working with big data, a big data engineer’s tasks are unique.
 Let’s have a look at some of them.

 When it comes to large data platforms, performance is crucial.
 To speed up query execution, big data engineers must monitor the entire process and make required infrastructure adjustments.
 This includes the use of the following items.

 - Techniques for improving database performance.
 Data partitioning is one of them, which involves dividing and storing data into independent, self-contained chunks.
 For quick lookup, each data block is given a partition key

 - Database indexing is another strategy for arranging data to speed up data retrieval processes in huge tables.
-Denormalization is a technique used by big data engineers to reduce the number of table joins by adding redundant data to one or more tables.
+Denormalization is a technique used by big data engineers to reduce the number of tables joins by adding redundant data to one or more tables.

-- Data ingestion that is quick and easy.
+- Data ingestion is quick and easy.
 When it comes to transporting data in numerous formats that are continually speeding, things get a little more complicated.
 Big data engineers can capture and inject more data into the data lake by employing data mining techniques and other data ingestion APIs to find patterns in data sets.

 One of the most typical jobs for big data engineers nowadays is to set up and manage streaming flows.

 Transactional data, IoT devices, and hardware sensors are all being used extensively by businesses.
 What makes data streams so unique is their continuous flow of updates that quickly lose their significance.
 As a result, such data must be processed right away.
 A standard batch processing strategy will not suffice in this case.
 Big data engineers feed data streams to event stream processors, which process data in real time, keep it updated, and deliver it to the user on a regular basis.

 Deploying ML models